-On April 18, Annan stated the Plan could be amended, but it "must be accepted as a basis for negotiating first."
 On April 23, the Turkish Cypriot administration opened border checkpoints.
 The Cypriot government declared the decision illegal, but facilitated free movement.
-Residents have since made millions of crossings with very few incidents.
-On April 30, the Cypriot government announced measures for Turkish Cypriots, facilitating the movement of goods, persons, and vehicles and employment of Turkish Cypriots in the south, but implementation was slow due to legal obstacles.
+Residents have since made millions of border crossings with very few incidents.
+On April 30, the Cypriot government announced measures facilitating the movement of Turkish Cypriot goods, persons, and vehicles and employment in the south, but implementation was slow due to legal obstacles.
 Later Turkish Cypriot goodwill measures included scholarships, improved telephone communication, and trade.

-Papadopoulos said that he was ready to negotiate based on the U.N.
-Plan, if it were improved to take into account the Treaty of Accession to the EU and to create a more viable and workable solution.
+Papadopoulos said that he was ready to negotiate based on the Annan Plan if it were improved to take into account the Treaty of Accession to the EU and to create a more viable and workable solution.
 Denktash stated "there is nothing to discuss."
-In his November 12 report, Annan reiterated that "no purpose would be served" in renewing his mission of good offices unless both Cypriot parties, Greece, and Turkey were ready to finalize negotiations on the basis of his February 2003 Plan and to put the results to referenda shortly thereafter.
+In his November 12 Report, Annan reiterated that "no purpose would be served" in renewing his mission of good offices unless both Cypriot parties, Greece, and Turkey were ready to finalize negotiations on the basis of his February 2003 Plan and to put the results to referenda shortly thereafter.

-2004 Referenda and After

-On January 12, 2004, Denktash admitted, "The Annan Plan is still on the table, we will sit and discuss it...."
-On January 23, the Turkish National Security Council reiterated its determination to reach a solution with the Annan Plan as a reference and, on January 24, Erdogan told Annan that Turkey wanted talks to resume to reach an agreement and hold referenda before May 1 (when Cyprus was scheduled to join the EU).
-Erdogan boldly said that if the two sides could not fill in all the "blanks," then Turkey would allow Annan to fill them in if the Greek Cypriots accept that as well.
+2004 Referenda and After.
+On January 12, 2004, after meeting with Turkish officials, Denktash admitted, "The Annan Plan is still on the table...."
+On January 23, the Turkish National Security Council - the country's highest ranking military and civilian leaders - reiterated its determination to reach a solution with the Plan as a reference.7 On January 24, Prime Minister Erdogan told Annan that Turkey wanted talks to resume to reach an agreement and hold referenda before May 1 (when Cyprus was scheduled to join the EU).
+Erdogan declared that if the two sides could not fill in all the "blanks," then Turkey would allow Annan to do so if the Greek Cypriots accept that as well.8